-18. 17 18 Multiplier (investment multiplier) is a measure of the effect of change in initial investment on change in final income.
-1 There exist a direct relation between MPC and multiplier.
+18. 17 18 Multiplier (investment multiplier) is a measure of the effect of change in 1 initial investment on change in final income.
+There exist a direct relation between MPC and multiplier.
 Higher the value of MPC, the higher is the value of multiplier.
-1/2 $K = \frac{1}{1 - MPC}$ 1/2 $4 = \frac{1}{1 - \text{MPC}}$ 1/2 I - MPC $MPC = 0.75$ 1/2 19.
+1/2 $K = \frac{1}{1 - MPC}$ 1⁄2 $4 = \frac{1}{1 - MPC}$ 1/2 1/2 10 20 01 MPC = 0.75 19.
 20 21 Award four marks to all students.
 4 20.
-21 19 Inflationary gap is the situation when AD exceeds AS corresponding to the 1 full employment income level of income/output.
-Measures to reduce the inflationary gap are : (i) Decrease in government spending (ii) Increase in the level of taxes.
-1x3 (iii) Increase in bank rate (or any other relevant measure) OR Aggregate Demand refers to the value of final goods and services which all sectors of an economy are planning to buy during a year.
-2 Components : 2 (a) Private consumption expenditure (b) Government consumption expenditure(c) Investment expenditure (d) Net Exports $\frac{1}{2} \ge 4 = 2$ 21.
+21 19 Inflationary gap is the situation when AD exceeds AS corresponding to the full employment income lovel of income/output 1 Massures to reduce the inflationery gen are : (i) Decrease in government spending (i) Increase in the level of taxes (iii) Increase in bank rate (or any other relevant measure) 1x3 (iii) increase in bank rate (or any other recount incusare) Aggregate Demand refers to the value of final goods and services which all sectors of an economy are planning to buy during a year.
+2 Components : (a) Private consumption expenditure (b) Government consumption expenditure (c) Investment expenditure 1/ 1 2 (d) Net Exports $\frac{1}{2} \times 4 = 2$ 21.
 19 20 The answer based on any assumption about autonomous consumption should be awarded marks.
 4 22.
-23 24 (a) Revenue Deficit refers to the excess of total revenue expenditure over total revenue receipts.
-2 It means that govt. will not be able to meet its revenue expenditure from its revenue receipts 2 (b) Fiscal Deficit refers to the excess of total expenditure over total receipts excluding borrowings.
-2 It indicates borrowing requirements of the government. (c) Primary Deficit is defined as fiscal deficit less interest payments.
-2 It indicates borrowing requirements of the govt. to meet fiscal deficit net of interest payments.
-OR (a) Government can influence allocation of resources through budget in many ways.
+23 24 (a) Revenue Deficit refers to the excess of total revenue expenditure 2 over total revenue receipts.
+It means that govt. will not be able to meet its revenue expenditure (b) Fiscal Deficit refers to the excess of total expenditure over total 2 receipts excluding borrowings. - It indicates borrowing requirements of the government. (c) Primary Deficit is defined as fiscal deficit less interest payments.
+2 It indicates borrowing requirements of the govt, to meet fiscal deficit not of interest payments OR (a) Government can influence allocation of resources through budget in many ways.
 It can encourage or discourage production of selected goods through taxes and subsidies.
-For discouraging, it can impose taxes and for encouraging it can give subsidies.
-3 Government can also directly participate in production of goods and services like water supply, sanitation etc. (To be marked as a whole) (b) Government can influence inequalities of income through taxes and public expenditure.
-It can impose taxes on the rich reducing their disposable income.
-The amount so collected can be spent to provide 3 free services like education, health etc. to the poor for raising their standard of living.
+For discouraging, it can impose 3 Government can also directly participate in production of goods and services like water supply sanitation etc. (To be marked as a whole) (b) Government can influence inequalities of income through taxes and public expenditure.
+It can impose taxes on the rich reducing their - disposable income.
+The amount so collected can be spent to provide 3 standard of living.
 (To be marked as a whole)